dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 Goal: Enable developers to produce architecture-specific assets correctly and with confidence.

 The .NET application model is oriented around rid-specific apps.
-In particular, the apphost is rid-specific, and the apphost ia a core part of the experience.
+In particular, the apphost is rid-specific, and the apphost is a core part of the experience.
 In some scenarios, you don't have to pay much attention to the rid of the apphost.
 For example, if you exclusively develop on *and* target Windows x64, then rid-targeting isn't really important, even though it is present.
 If your development and target environment differ, then you need to directly participate in rid-targeting.

 In the typical scenario, you can develop on your machine, for example Windows x64, and then not need to consider rid-targeting until you are ready to test on or deploy to Linux x64, for example. x64 emulation places new requirements on developers to participate in RID-targeting during inner loop development.
 That's new.